If you ever wanted to measure how well a community gets along, monitor how they shovel snow.

 Climate change brings extreme and fluctuating weather.
 One day, there’s 30cm of snow, the next day, the temperature rises melting the snow which creates flooding.
 Floods are the most costly natural disasters in Canada concerning property damage.
 If you’re not clearing the snow from the property around your home, it will melt and could seep into your foundation.
 If there are cracks in your foundation, it could get into your basement which the Insurance Bureau of Canada estimates will cost an average of $43,000 to repair.

 I’m handy, so I was able to solve the issue and divert the water away quickly.
-But, if I couldn’t solve the problem, I would’ve paid a lot of money out of pocket for repairs to my basement.
+But, if I couldn’t solve the problem, I would’ve paid a lot of money out of pocket for renovations.
 Home insurance covers a burst pipe, but not water entering your home due to melting snow, unless you have an overland water add-on to your home insurance.
 Overland water protects water that comes into the home from freshwater sources such as an overflow of rivers, lakes, ponds or rain and snow accumulation.

 How snow shovelling affects your car insurance